kolletgabriel/rinha24/README.md

 A `POST` request on `/customers/5/transaction` with the body above would **add** 10000 cents on customer 5's balance.
 If `"type"` was `"d"`, the request would instead **subtract** the amount from the balance, but only if the resulting value stayed under the customer's `overdraft_limit`.

 A successful transaction returns the HTTP status `200 OK`, and the response body contains the `overdraft_limit` and the balance after the transaction.
 Any failed transaction returns `422 UNPROCESSABLE CONTENT` with no response body.
+Calling this endpoint for a nonexistent `<id>` will cause the service to return `404 NOT FOUND` with no response body.

 #### `GET /customers/<id>/statement`